buse974/Dms/README.md

         'convert' => array(
                 /*
                  * path where you want to convert and stock the temporaries files
-                 * !! apache need all right for writing and reading on this directory !!
+                 * !! apache need all rights for writing and reading on this directory !!
                  */
                 'tmp' => '/tmp/',
         ),